davecan/Sane/README.md

 no reason (functionally speaking) that it shouldn't work as a viable application framework.
 That said, realistically if we need to develop an application today we would use a modern framework such as .NET MVC or one of its competitors, so this is really just here in case it is helpful to someone else.
 Plus it was fun to build. :)

+## Thanks
+* To Emmet M. who coincidentally was building a similar MVC framework the same time I was working on this one.
+Some internals of the